lgtm-migrator/therefore/README.md

 In a nutshell:

 1. You define your schema definitions in files with a specific extension (`.schema.ts` by default)
-2. You run Therefore on the folder `yarn therefore -d src`
+2. You run Therefore on the folder `yarn therefore -f src`
 3. Therefore will generate a type file with extension `.type.ts` for you with helper functions of all exported symbols, and in a subfolder `schemas` you will find all generated JSON Schemas waiting for you.
 4. No runtime dependency on Therefore :)